Nizev/tf2-handel/README.md

 ##### OOPS.
 PLEASE READ [THIS](https://github.com/confernn/tf2-handel/blob/master/IMPORTANT.md) BEFORE READING ANY FURTHER.

 ## What is tf2-handel?
 TF2 Handel is a free bot script created for automatically trading virtual items in the game Team Fortress 2.
 What does 'handel' mean?
 'Handel' is  norwegian for 'trade'.
+This bot is still being updated, so you may encounter bugs or errors.
+If you do so however, please create an issue [here](https://github.com/confernn/tf2-handel/issues).

 ## Features
 * help, price, group, owner, donate, discord and classifieds commands